-The “rapture” is a belief among some Christians about what happens to the church before Jesus’ coming in glory, commonly called "the Second Coming."
-They use the phrase “the rapture of the church” to refer to their belief that Christians will be “caught up” to be with Christ sometime around his glorious return.
+The “rapture” is a belief among some Christians about what happens to believers before Jesus’ return in glory.
+They use the phrase “the rapture of the church” to refer to their belief that Christians will be “caught up” to be with Christ sometime before his glorious return.
 The rapture event is said to protect the church from a period of great tribulation.
 Those who believe in a rapture rely mainly on one passage of Scripture, 1 Thessalonians 4:15-17:

 According to the Lord’s own word, we tell you that we who are still alive, who are left till the coming of the Lord, will certainly not precede those who have fallen asleep.
 For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
 After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
 And so we will be with the Lord forever.

-The rapture doctrine seems to have originated with a man named John Nelson Darby in about 1830.
+The rapture teaching seems to have originated with John Nelson Darby in about 1830.
 He divided the time of the second coming into two stages.
 Darby said Christ would come for his saints (the “rapture”) before the tribulation and he would come with his saints after it, which he thought was Jesus’ true coming in glory or second coming.

 Matthew 24:29-31 seems to be describing a similar event.
 In Matthew, Jesus says that the saints are caught up “after the distress of those days,” which includes the tribulation.
 They are caught up at Jesus’ second coming.
-From such Scriptures, it’s hard to see the distinctions that exponents of the rapture attempt to make.
+From such Scriptures, it’s hard to see the details that are essential to the rapture theory.

-For this reason, the church historically has chosen the straightforward reading of the Scriptures mentioned above, which do not describe a special rapture.
+For this reason, we have historically chosen the straightforward reading of the Scriptures mentioned above, which do not describe a special rapture.
 The verses in question simply say that the dead saints will be resurrected and will be joined by those who are yet alive when Jesus returns in glory.